 Increase The Contrast of The Image

-If you don’t like the idea of applying tonal adjustment to a luminosity mask, consider this instead.
+If you don’t like the idea of applying tonal adjustments to a luminosity mask, consider this instead.
 Similar to the first method, you increase the contrast but this time to the image to separate the highlights and the shadows even more before creating luminosity masks.

 Now check out the brights 2 luminosity mask from the first method and the brights 2 luminosity mask from this method.

 As you can see, the masks look almost identical.
 If you look closely, the brights 2 mask in this method is greater, which means the building is going to get even less affected after tonal adjustments for the sky.

 Filling In A Mask With White

 Another way to refine luminosity mask without messing about with the contrast is to increase the luminance of the selection.
 The principle is the same as the above 2 methods – to increase the contrast of the mask, especially within the selection.

 Back to our example image.
 I'm going to use the Brights 2 luminosity mask again.
 This time, we create luminosity masks without applying Levels/Curves adjustment to the image or the mask itself.
 Select the Brights 2 mask from the Channels panel and apply it to a Levels adjustment.

 Here's what you do next:

 - Hold down opt (Mac) or alt (Win) + click on the layer mask loaded with brights 2 luminosity mask.

 - Make sure the selection for brights 2 luminosity mask is active.
 If you deselected the selection already, hold down cmd (Mac) or ctrl (Win) + left click on the layer mask itself.
 This will bring back the marching ants.
 Hide it with cmd or ctrl + H if you like.